Light bulb FAQs

 But not all energy-saving light bulbs are the same.
 Our tests have uncovered light bulbs that will save you money on your energy bills, last a long time, and match the colour and brightness on the packaging.
 We've also found bulbs that are inefficient, fail before they should and vary significantly from the claims on their packaging.

 What are the different types of light bulbs I can buy?

 There are three types of energy-saving light bulb:

 Will using energy-saving light bulbs save me money?

 Replacing just one 60W incandescent with a CFL bulb (the most common style of energy-saving light bulb) can reduce your electricity bill by around £7 a year, so replacing 10 light bulbs with energy-savers could save you £70 a year.
 LED bulbs are even more efficient than CFLs and save almost £7.50 per bulb per year.

 LEDs usually cost more to buy initially but have incredibly long life expectancies, so you may not need to replace them for up to 30 years.
 Halogen bulbs are the least efficient, so you’re unlikely to notice any reduction in your energy bill.

 Which light bulbs are most similar to an old-fashioned 60W incandescent?

 A 60W incandescent typically emits 700-900 lumens, so you’ll need to look for one with a similar brightness.
-Our five tips for choosing the right light bulb guide explains how the lumen and wattage values compare for each type of energy-saving light bulb.
+Our guide explains how the lumen and wattage values compare for each type of energy-saving light bulb.